v1kki213/papers/journal.md

 J.bloggs et al in a big castle, but he wanted more castles.
 Of course, J. Smith et al owned all the other castles in the land since 1290.

+# Simulations
+John had a lot of money to buy Smith et al castles.